Lexington, NC Traffic and Road Conditions

 Congestion on I-85 In Lexington

 Construction of a new bridge and interchange on NC 8/Old US 52 over I-85 Business in Lexington.
 NC 8 to remain open during construction.
-Stay alert for periodic lane closures between 9am and 4pm, and congestion in the work zone.
-Beginning Thursday, October 13, 2016, the inside lane of northbound and southbound I-85 Business will be closed through the work zone, for approximately 60 days, as crews perform bridge work in the median of I-85 Business.
-The outside lane will remain open in both directions.
+Stay alert for periodic lane closures on NC 8, between 9am and 4pm, and congestion in the work zone.
+Beginning Monday, May 15, 2017, the right lane of southbound I-85 Business will be closed as motorists approach Hwy 8.
+Crews will be working on the tie-in portions of the new ramp and loop connecting Hwy 8 to southbound I-85 Business in preparation for opening the new alignment of Hwy 8 this summer.

 source: North Carolina DOT